ImageMagick/Usage-Markdown/canvas/index.md

 ### Sparse Color as a Fill Operator {#sparse_fill}

-One of the original reasons for creating the [Sparse Color Operator](#sparse-color), was so that you could give a image containing just a small number of fixed points of color, and from this 'fill-in' the rest of the undefined colors.
+One of the original reasons for creating the [Sparse Color Operator](#sparse-color), was so that you could give an image containing just a small number of fixed points of color, and from this 'fill-in' the rest of the undefined colors.

 For example here I have drawn a small number of pixels.
 The "`+antialias`" setting was specifically turned off so no semi-transparent, or mixed colors have been drawn, as such the image only contains the four exact colors specified an no others.